Russian

 to regain her with the help of his brother in laws.

-KOSHCHEI THE DEATHLESS A
+THE DEATHLESS

 boys mother is taken by Koshchei an immortal monster, and he must